Back to blog

 This guide explains:

-• how international students should plan their timeline
+• how you should organise your study timeline

 Winter semester in Germany

-The winter semester is the most common start point for international students.
+The winter semester is the most common study start for international students.

 and ends on: